 Get online anywhere, anytime with the Coolpad Hotspot.
 Connect up to 10 Wi-Fi enabled devices to T-Mobile/Sprint’s 4G LTE and 3G network.

-Did you check out a hotspot recently?
+Did you check out a Hotspot and/or Chromebook recently?
 Click here to fill out a survey and let us know what you think!

-Coolpad Hotspots may be checked out by patrons with a library card in good standing and no fines over $5.00.
+Hotspots and Chromebooks are devices that may be checked out by patrons with a library card in good standing and no fines over $5.00.
 Checkout is on a first-come, first-served basis for 1 week.

-To ensure that Coolpad Hotspots are available to everyone, patrons will be limited to one hotspot at a time, with no renewals and no holds.
+To ensure that these devices are available to everyone, patrons will be limited to one of each type at a time, with no renewals and no holds.
 A charge of $10 a day will incur for overdues.

-Never return a hotspot in the book drop.
-All components of the Coolpad Hotspot (see the Checklist below) must be returned in-person, during open hours, to the circulation desk at the same library from which it was checked out.
-Patrons are responsible for any loss or damage that occurs before the hotspot is returned to staff at the circulation desk.
-Patrons are responsible for the full replacement cost (up to $1000) of the hotspot if it is damaged or stolen and library borrowing privileges will be revoked.
+Never return a hotspot or Chromebook in the book drop.
+All components of these devices must be returned in-person, during open hours, to the circulation desk at the same library from which it was checked out.
+Patrons are responsible for any loss or damage that occurs before a device is returned to staff at the circulation desk.
+Patrons are responsible for the full replacement cost (up to $1000) of a device if it is damaged or stolen and library borrowing privileges will be revoked.